 Alumni Spotlight: Farai Mubaiwa

-By Sarah Koedijk
+Written by Sarah Koedijk

 This month’s Alumni Spotlight focuses on Farai Mubaiwa who graduated from King’s College London’s Department of International Development with an MSc in International Development.
 Farai co-founded Africa Matters, a youth-led organisation committed to empowering young Africans to change the narrative through leadership development, capacity skills building and community-impact projects.
 Next to running Africa Matters, she is a Junior Project Manager at The Aurum Institute, a leading African TB and HIV research and implementation institute.